Stop-VBRLinuxGuestItemRestore

 Perform the following steps:

-- Run the Get-VBRRestorePoint cmdlet.
-Specify the Backup parameter value.
+2. Run the Get-VBRRestorePoint cmdlet.
+Set the $backup variable as the Backup parameter value.
 Save the result to the $restorepoint variable.

-- Run the Start-VBRLinuxFileRestore cmdlet.
-Specify the RestorePoint and MountServer parameter values.
+4. Run the Start-VBRLinuxFileRestore cmdlet.
+Set the $restorepoint variable as the RestorePoint parameter value.
+Set the $server variable as MountServer parameter value.
 Save the result to the $session variable.

-- Run the Get-VBRLinuxGuestItem cmdlet.
-Specify the LinuxFlrObject parameter value.
+5. Run the Get-VBRLinuxGuestItem cmdlet.
+Set the $session variable the LinuxFlrObject parameter value.
 Save the result to the $root variable.

-- Run the Get-VBRLinuxGuestItem cmdlet.
-Specify the LinuxFlrObject and ParentItem parameter values.
+6. Run the Get-VBRLinuxGuestItem cmdlet.
+Set the $session variable as the LinuxFlrObject parameter value.
+Set the $root variable as ParentItem parameter value.
 Save the result to the $child variable.

 The Get-VBRLinuxGuestItem cmdlet will return an array of files and folders.
 Mind the ordinal number of the necessary item (in our example, it is the fourth item in the array).